-Educates mid-career professionals in local or national governments and international organizations in the skills needed for policy analysis and policy management
+Educates mid-career professionals in public sectors in the skills needed for policy analysis and management

-The One-year Master's Program of Public Policy (MP1) equips mid-career managers and leaders with the fundamental skills and knowledge needed to be effective managers in the public sector.
+The One-year Master's Program of Public Policy (MP1) equips mid-career professionals with the fundamental skills and knowledge needed to be effective leaders in the public sector.
 Students develop familiarity with all phases of the policy cycle.
 They are required to write a policy report as partial fulfillment of the degree of Master of Public Policy or Master of Public Administration.